 The definition of youth in Somalia is contested.
-After years of civil war and emigration of large parts of the population, the proportion of the population captured by each definition is invariably large.
-Moreover, Somalia operates a system of legal pluralism, in which the statutory system is as of yet of limited reach.3 This introduces ambiguity as to what age delineates the onset of adulthood.
-The Provisional Constitution of the Federal Government of Somalia of 20124 in its Article 29(8) defines 'childhood' as terminating at the age of 18.
-Conversely, customary adulthood starts at the age of 15, which is reflected in the National Youth Policy of 2017.5
+After years of civil war and large-scale emigration, the proportion of the population captured by each definition is invariably large.
+Moreover, Somalia operates a system of legal pluralism, in which the statutory system is of limited reach.4 This introduces ambiguity as to what age delineates the onset of adulthood.
+The Provisional Constitution of the Federal Government of Somalia of 20125 in its Article 29(8) defines 'childhood' as terminating at the age of 18.
+Conversely, customary adulthood starts at the age of 15, which is reflected in the National Youth Policy of 2017.6 empowerment to which governments commit.

-Yet, this policy defines youth as comprising anyone between 15 and 40 years of age.
-This is likely linked to the fact that this policy vindicates a number of targets for political participation and economic empowerment to which governments commit.
 With decision making traditionally linked to age, there is an incentive for key influencers to move the bracket upward to include older members of society at the expense of younger ones.
-A recent survey by the FGS Ministry of Planning and UNFPA follows a similar pattern and defines youth as between 15 and 35 years of age, an notes that this age bracket makes up 45% of the total population (41% of these are female youth).6
+A recent survey by the FGS Ministry of Planning and UNFPA follows a similar pattern and defines youth as between 15 and 35 years of age, and notes that this age bracket makes up 45% of the total population (41% of these are female youth).7